leowilkin/hackathons-map/README.md

       - Counterspell = purple
       - Daydream = blue
    - Heatmap: aggregated density (brighter = more attendees)
-   - Toggle between Bars and Heatmap from the UI
+   - Toggle between Bars and Heatmap from the UI or via URL params
 - Interaction
    - Auto-rotates when idle; rotation pauses while hovering over bars/points
    - Hover labels show name and attendees (when available)
+   - Filter visibility and sizing for Daydream from the UI or via URL params
 - Backend API with caching
    - Node.js/Express server proxies Airtable and caches responses in-memory for 10 minutes to reduce API calls
 - Dockerized for simple local run and Coolify deployment